Watercolor style animation in Clip Studio PAINT

 Now we are going to select the "Details" layer of each of the animation drawings to add the last color details:

-We duplicate the layer of the lineart of each of the drawings:
+We duplicate the lineart layer of each of the drawings:

-And we are going to select the Line Correction tool, in the Modify Line width sub tool and in the Tool Properties we activate Reduce:
+And we are going to select the Line Correction tool, in Subtool Modify Line Width and in Tool Properties we activate Reduce:

-What we are going to do is play with the strokes, so that in some areas it is finer, almost without being seen and in other areas the line will be stronger, this will give the feeling that the color that we were adding is mixed with the lines of natural form:
+What we are going to do is play with the strokes, so that in some areas it is thinner, almost invisible, and in other areas the line will be stronger, this will give the sensation that the color we were adding was mixed with the lines naturally:

 18. Animation Project Fund

-We create a new raster layer outside the animation folder and choose one of the brushes that comes in the resources that we downloaded and installed previously, we dragged it and left it in the Brush Sub tool to use it:
+We create a new raster layer outside the animation folder and choose one of the brushes that comes in the resources we downloaded and installed previously, we drag it and leave it in the Brush Subtool to use it:

-And we hide for a moment the animation of the girl and the color palette to calmly paint a simple background:
+And we hide the girl's animation and the color palette for a moment to calmly paint a simple background:

 At the moment we have this animation and it is much better :)